 How to Clean to Reduce the Spread of Illnesses at Work

 Cleaning your work environment on a regular basis is one of the best ways to prevent the spread of viruses, germs, and infection.
 The definition of “regular basis” will depend on your specific type of workplace and the amount of traffic into and out of your work areas.
-Also, consider whether the place of business is more feasible to the spread of infection and illness when determining how often cleaning should happen.
+Also, consider whether the place of business is one that has a higher likelihood to spread of infection and illness when determining how often cleaning should happen.

 One of the top areas to keep clean often at work are flat surfaces or surfaces that are touched a lot.
-For example, tabletops, office desks, computer components like mice and keyboards, light switches, doors that are accessed often, handles on chairs, doors, and drawers.
+For example, tabletops, office desks, computer components like mice and keyboards, light switches, doors that are accessed often, chair arms, handles on doors and drawers.
 Kitchens, break rooms, and restrooms should be cleaned often as well, keeping the list above in mind while working in a more diligent process on walls, floors, and appliances or fixtures.

-Regular cleaning of your office areas or work locations might only happen once a week for a good overall clean appearance and satisfaction.
-When a more serious illness is a concern, however, the list of surfaces that are touched a lot throughout the day should be cleaned more often even as much as soon after the surface is vacated.
+Regular cleaning of your office areas or workplace might only happen once a week, normally.
+When a more serious illness is a concern, however, the list of surfaces that are touched a lot throughout the day should be cleaned more often, even as soon after the surface is vacated.